eh3rrera/ocpj8-notes/01.Java-Class-Design/6-Develop-code-that-uses-static-keyword-on-initialize-blocks,-variables,-methods,-and-classes.md

 ````

 The characteristics of a static nested class are:
-* Nested static clases don't need a reference of their outer class (the enclosing class)
+* Nested static classes don't need a reference of their outer class (the enclosing class)
 * Only static members of the outer class are accessible in a nested static class